 TRIO-Student Support Services goal provides an environment that encourages excellence, supports success and fosters involvement.
 Services include orientation and study-skills courses, multicultural social events, individual academic advising, tutoring, and career and social adjustment counseling, as well as helping students to utilize existing university services.
 Eligibility is based one of three areas: First-Generation Eligible, Disability Eligible or Low Income Eligible.

-Office of Student Experience
+Office for Student Experience

-Office of Student Experience is a resource for students' questions, concerns and problems.
+Office for Student Experience is a resource for students' questions, concerns and problems.
 Students should contact this office if they have a concern and are not sure how to resolve it, want to discuss a sensitive issue in confidence, have a complaint about an office or service at UT, feel that a policy or procedure has been applied to you unfairly or have suggestions for improving UT policies and procedures.
 The director investigates the nature of complaints confidentially and impartially in order to achieve equitable settlements, connecting students to the appropriate party for issue resolution.

 Jesup Scott Honors College